adult screening programme

 Lung cancer

-Lung cancer is the second most common type of cancer in the UK, and the most common cancer worldwide.
-Around 38,000 people are diagnosed with lung cancer every year in the UK.
+Lung cancer is one of the most common types of cancer in the UK and worldwide.
+Around 48,000 people are diagnosed with lung cancer and about 35,000 people die from the disease every year in the UK.
 Smoking is the most common cause of lung cancer.
 Other causes include passive smoking and exposure to certain gases and chemicals.

 » Read more about lung cancer on NHS UK